Frequently Asked Questions

 How will I know if NDSU received my documents?

 You can use the online tracking information provided by the courier service you used.
-The Office of Admission will send you a follow-up email after they have reviewed and evaluated your documents.
+The Office of International Student & Study Abroad Services will send you a follow-up email after they have reviewed and evaluated your documents.
 This process may take 2-3 business days before an update is available.

 How long does it take to get my admission decision?